Koffiejoe/NP_ZMQController/README.md

 for this Project the [ZMQ Library](https://zeromq.org/languages/cplusplus/) is used.

-on the client you control the rackets for the pong game. data gets send through the broker to the game where the rackets respond to the clients commands.
+on the client you control the rackets for the pong game. data gets send through the broker to the game where the rackets respond to the clients commands. the rackets are controlled by using 'z' and 's' for the left racket and 'i' and 'k' for the right racket. the broker receives the following message: user>command number>command. i.e. bart>1>up1 maximum score can be set with the numbers on your keyboard

 Data on the broker: